rpgd60/tfcta/lab_08_work_with_state/state-s3/acme02/use-state-s3-example-02/README.md

 - Digest:
     S: 71bfe965dbf64a678d430d2e520f2c9f
   LockID:
-    S: acme02-terraform-state-dev/acme02/example-01/terraform.tfstate-md5
+    S: acme02-terraform-state-dev/acme02/example-02/terraform.tfstate-md5
 ScannedCount: 2
 ```

 Scan of table when a lock is acquired.
-In this case run `terraform destroy` in the example-01 directory and scan table while terraform waits for user confirmation ('yes')
+In this case run `terraform destroy` in the example-02 directory and scan table while terraform waits for user confirmation ('yes')

 Note there is a new item in table associated with the path to the state of this application:
 ```
-aws dynamodb scan --table-name acme02-terraform-state-locks-dev
+aws dynamodb scan --table-name acme02-terraform-state-locks-dev --profile xxx
 ConsumedCapacity: null
 Count: 3
 Items: